 A responsive eCommerce platform is crucial to delivering an exceptional shopping experience to online users.
 Almost 80% of people use smartphones to search the internet, so if your website is not built to be responsive on mobile, you’re missing out on a lot of customers.
 Traditional desktop focused websites often have problems loading on mobile devices, creating a frustrating user experience.
 A responsive mobile design means your website will adapt its layout to the size of the device and switch orientation between portrait and landscape as the device is rotated.
 The design must also account for a touchscreen interface instead of traditional cursor inputs, requiring a user-friendly design with clickable items.

 A good product description can increase sales and drive traffic to your website.
 A product description should effectively describe and sell the product, making it attractive, specifying a need and highlighting why the customer should purchase it.
 You should write descriptions with SEO keywords in mind to increase your rankings with Google.
 Because customers aren’t physically experiencing the product, product images are there to represent the product that the customer will receive.
 Use high-quality images, that are the same size and are consistent with the brand.
 Have multiple images for one product, showing it in use, highlighting its purpose, present it at different angles and include close-up images of colour, texture and fine details.

 Need Help Increase Your Conversions?

-Our team of UX and UI Designers, UI Developers and SEOs work together to provide compelling user experiences and drive conversions on your site.
+Our team of UX and UI Designers, UI Developers, and SEO specialists work together to provide compelling user experiences and drive conversions on your site.
 We deploy successful Conversion Rate Optimisation strategies that help your business reach its goals.
 Contact us today for a free consultation!